keshavdewan/8-Weeks-SQL-Challenge/Case Study 5 - Data Mart/Data Mart.md

 ## A. Data Cleansing Steps
 In a single query, perform the following operations and generate a new table in the `data_mart` schema named `clean_weekly_sales`:
 -  Convert the `week_date` to a `DATE` format
--  Add a `week_numbe`r as the second column for each `week_date` value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
+-  Add a `week_number` as the second column for each `week_date` value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
 -  Add a `month_number` with the calendar month for each `week_date` value as the 3rd column
 -  Add a `calendar_year`
 olumn as the 4th column containing either 2018, 2019 or 2020 values